Quick: what's changed in technology in the last twenty-five years?

 NLP is a branch of artificial intelligence (AI) related to how software can digest, understand, and manipulate language.
 Put simply, it's all about the ability of a computer program to understand human language in the way that it is spoken.

-NLP understands questions like "When was Marco Polo born" and tells you "September 15, 1253."
+NLP understands questions like "When was Queen Elizabeth born" and tells you "April 21, 1926."
 This answer comes from the Google Knowledge Graph.

 To be clear: we all still type in or say keywords when we search.
-We might ask about Marco Polo by saying "Marco Polo born."
-Not exactly a full question — and that's ok, because NLP understands the intent.
+We might ask about the Queen by saying "Queen Elizabeth born" Not exactly a full question — and that's ok, because NLP understands the intent.
 The outdated part is the keyword search platform, which is unable to detect the difference between a series of keywords and a series of keywords that are implicitly in question form.

 What's the alternative?
 A truly modern, Google-like on-site search experience.
 Modern search has these four elements: